tbarron/githooks/README.md

   * a link to the project's readthedocs page (not yet)
   * A TravisCI button showing the state of the build (not yet)
   * QuickStart documentation (not yet)
-  * List of non-Python dependencies and how to install them (there aren't any)
+  * List of non-Python dependencies and how to install them (git?)